-- If you want to avoid those textures, remove the food from the pots with a slotted spoon or through a strainer.
+- If you want to avoid those textures, remove the food from the pots with a slotted spoon or strain through a colander.

 - Hard-boiled eggs can be kept in the fridge for up to 1 week.

-- Compost all produce, coffee, and tea used to make dyes.
+- Compost all produce, coffee, and tea you used to be even more eco-fabulous.